-Role of machine learning.
+Role of machine-learning.
 As one would expect, the choice of data sources, expression experiment selection methods and homology algorithms and parameters greatly influence the accuracy of the inferred Rice networks.
-That is why the machine learning techniques outlined in aim 1 will be used.
-The experiments used for gene expression correlation will include many different developmental stages, different organs, and different biotic and abiotic treatments such as the ones recently released for Rice on GEO NCBI {Wang, 2009 #64}.
+That is why the machine learning techniques outlined in Aim 1 will be used.
+The experiments used for gene expression correlation will include many different developmental stages, different organs, and different biotic and abiotic treatments, such as the ones recently released for Rice on GEO NCBI [58].

-Objectives of Aim 2.
-Through this work we will evaluate the accuracy of NNI on additional species pairs and data sets.
+Expected outcomes and objectives of Aim 2.
+Through this work, we will evaluate the accuracy of NNI on additional species pairs and data sets.
 These will include: